paulfoley/Udacity_Nanodegree-Data_Analyst/README.md

 # Data Analyst Nanodegree

-This Data Analyst program is built with leading technology companies, such as Facebook, MongoDB, Tableau, and Google to ensure mastery of the exact skills necessary to build a career in data science.
+This [Udacity Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) is built with leading technology companies, such as Facebook, MongoDB, Tableau, and Google to ensure mastery of the exact skills necessary to build a career in data science.

 ## Course Overview
 Projects include organizing data, uncovering patterns, deriving insights, and clearly communicating critical findings.